 If this weren’t the case, then zip bombs would still be a viable attack against anti-viruses, or at the very least a stalling technique.
 It’s pretty straightforward.
 A malicious hacker’s holy grail is to be able to run an executable file on the victim’s computer without the prying eyes of anti-viruses.
 Anti-viruses keep a close watch on new potentially dangerous files.
 So to execute a potentially dangerous file, why not distract the anti-virus with something else?
 This is exactly what zip bomb could do in earlier times.
-While the anti-virus is choking up, a malicious executable could easily steal data, install backdoors or bitcoin miners or really just anything and even whitelist these installations in the anti-virus completely owning the system.
+While the anti-virus is choking up, a malicious executable could easily steal data or install backdoors or just about anything and even whitelist these installations in the anti-virus completely owning the system.

 But this technique is no longer viable.
 This is both good for us (as users) and bad for us (as hackers).
 But.
 You can’t ever be sure that a system is completely secure.
 Even if you do find the very last security hole in a system, you’ll never be able to know that it was indeed the last security hole.
 All we can do is keep on looking and that leaves open the possibility that perhaps one day a new vulnerability would be found and zip bombs would come back with a bang.

 And that ends the story of the zip bomb.
 These actually come under the class of logic bombs, which also contains the fork bomb we made using batch files.
 Zip bombs show us that the field of hacking is ripe with creativity and resourcefulness.
 Even limited memory can be thought of as a “flaw”, a security hole present in all computers.

 When the old methods stop working, new ones soon pop up and take their place.
 In cyber security, if you can’t seem to win by playing fair, trickery and deceit can often give you the upper hand.
 And that brings us to the realm of social engineering.